 So here’s the big question…

-Are they being frittered away by all the interest and fees that come with being in debt?
+Are your seeds being frittered away by all the interest and fees that come with being in debt?
 Are you not able to sow into fertile ground because you’ve been spending more than you make?
 Are your time and talents being sown onto rocks because you spend more time entertaining yourself than making a difference in the world?

 Everyone has something to give, something to invest into the world that will make the world even just a little better.
 So please, don’t sit idly by and waste what you’ve been provided with by sowing into rocky soil, or worse, by not sowing at all.